 - Ohio State Bar Association (1982 – present), Litigation Section

-- Cleveland Bar Association (1986-present), Litigation Section, Joint Bar Admissions Committee of the Cleveland and Cuyahoga County Bar Assoc./Bar Admissions Committee of the Cleveland Bar Association (1986-present) – Chairman (1997)
+- Cleveland Bar Association (1986-present), Litigation Section, Co-Chair – Cybersecurity, Data Privacy and Emerging Technology Section (2018-2020), Joint Bar Admissions Committee of the Cleveland and Cuyahoga County Bar Assoc./Bar Admissions Committee of the Cleveland Bar Association (1986-present) – Chair (1997)

 - United States Sixth Circuit Judicial Conference (Life Member 2009-present)

 - Ohio Eighth District Judicial Conference (Life Member 2008-present)